 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

-For guidance on how physical presence, or nexus, is understood specifically under New York law, consult Section 1101(b)(8) of New York’s tax laws (N.Y.
+For guidance on how physical presence, or nexus, is understood under New York law, consult Section 1101(b)(8) of New York’s tax laws (N.Y.
 Tax Law).
-The section provides a relatively lengthy set of statements defining “vendor,” which is a person or other entity required to collect and pay sales tax.
-Several definitions of “vendor” now involve “affiliated persons.”
-In addition, New York’s definition of “vendor” includes:
+The section provides a relatively lengthy set of statements defining vendor, which is a person or other entity required to collect and pay sales tax.
+Several definitions of vendor now involve affiliated persons.
+In addition, New York’s definition of vendor includes:

 - a person who solicits business by distributing catalogs or advertising, “if such person has some additional connection with the state which satisfies the nexus requirement of the United States constitution,” and the person makes sales of taxable items within New York

-- a person who makes sales of taxable items and “regularly or systematically” makes deliveries of those items into New York other than by common carrier (i.e., not using U.S. Mail, UPS, Fedex, etc.)
+- a person who makes sales of taxable items and “regularly or systematically” makes deliveries of those items into New York other than by common carrier (not using U.S. mail, UPS, Fedex)

 Here are two examples of how affiliated persons can create sales tax obligations for an (ostensibly) out-of-state business:

 - The out-of-state business and an in-state business are affiliated persons, with one business having more than a 5% interest in the other business, and the in-state business uses, in New York, the same trademarks, trade names, or service marks as the out-of-state business